 Peter Courtney, a 14-year-old boy who lives near Paddington Station and has made many friends there, has an extaordinary gift of verbatim recall; he can repeat any text that is read to him once.
 He can even do it in French, though he speaks the language very badly.
 His widowed father, whose bookshop is not prospering, takes him around the social clubs of London to perform for money.
 Rundell, a secret service boss, sees one of these events and asks the Comte if he is prepared to read his list to the boy.
 That is agreed.

-Peter visits the Comte and hears his list.
+Peter visits the Comte in Angers and hears his list.
 On the way home his father sees in the paper that the Comte was murdered just after they had left him.
 He realises that whatever the boy has memorised is important and dangerous.
-In fact an assassin is waiting to shoot the boy on their return, but Peter asks to be dropped off at Paddington Station, and his father returns to his house to discover his wife in bed with another man.
-He dashes out of the house, picks up the boy and the two of them set of for the West Country, funded by £2000 in cash which he has just been paid for the boy's work.
+In fact an assassin is waiting to shoot the boy on their return, but Peter asks to be dropped off at Paddington Station, and his father returns to his house to discover his new wife in bed with another man.
+He dashes out of the house, picks up the boy and the two of them set off for the West Country, funded by £2000 in cash which he has just been paid for the boy's work.

 The rest of the book takes up a Canning theme familiar from Mr. Finchley, The Runaways and The Doomsday Carrier, namely pursuit of innocents across the English countryside.
 They start in lodgings, but hear that enquiries are being made.
 They move to a caravan and make the acquaintance of Lady Diana Stormont, the impoverished aristocrat who owns it.
 Meanwhile the sinister bird-watching assassin Albert Horsfell is systematically going through property rental listings and reporting to the traitorous Ted Tampion, Rundell's deputy, in London.
 When Lady Diana is finally told why Peter and his father are there, she is able to draw on her society connections to save them.

+This book asks the reader to swallow a rather implausible situation at the beginning and a huge coincidence at the end.
+In between Canning has written one of his best books.
 As in much of Canning's late work, the wildlife descriptions and the two love stories that develop, between Peter's father and Lady Diana and between Peter himself and Judy Preston, the gamekeeper's daughter, are as important as the suspense.
 But the suspense is strong.

 |On the way they stopped for a picnic lunch she had brought and ate it on the banks of a river near a place called Château Gontier.
 The river was called the Mayenne and ran all the way down to Angers and finally joined up with the Loire.
 In a way, he thought, it was like having a geography lesson—but far more fun.
 After lunch he wandered away up the river to find a place to do a jimmy-riddle.
 On the way he passed a man fishing and, suddenly daring because he really was enjoying himself, he said after a little thought, “Bonjour, monsieur.
 Avez-vous . . . uh … uh … caught quelquechose?” (p.
 38)||They spent two days in Angers and, since the hotel had no restaurant, they ate out, except for breakfast which they had in the room they shared.
 Those two days Peter often found boring although his father did his best to keep him amused.
 He took him to some of the show places of the city—the Grand Château de la Loire which was not far from their hotel, ... (p.
 39)|